Mike reviews the classic semi-auto, the Savage Arms A22 Rifle in 22 LR. Target shooters rejoice.

 About Mike Searson

 Mike Searson’s career as a shooter began as a Marine Rifleman at age 17.
-He has worked in the firearms industry his entire adult life as a Gunsmith, Ballistician, Consultant, Salesman, Author and was first certified to teach firearms safety in 1989.
+He has worked in the firearms industry his entire adult life as a Gunsmith, Ballistician, Consultant, Salesman, and Author and was first certified to teach firearms safety in 1989.

 - Home page: www.mikesearson.com